 Will the Campus Center open?

-On Aug.
-14, the Campus Center will resume limited operations for the use of our students, faculty, and staff.
+On or before Sept.
+1, the Campus Center will resume limited operations for the use of our students, faculty, and staff.
 Social distancing, cleaning, and other safety parameters will apply.
 Swipe card access (Rutgers ID) will be required.
 The facility currently remains closed.

 Will dining and Starbucks reopen?